 Before giving the main result, we introduce the outline of the proof of Theorems~\ref{Stiebitz} and \ref{Kaneko}.
-The proof consists of the following two steps: \begin{enumerate}[{\textup{{\bf Step \arabic{enumi}:}}}] \item To show the existence of two disjoint subgraphs of high minimum degree, i.e., we show the existence of two disjoint subgraphs $H_{1}$ and $H_{2}$ such that $\delta(H_{i}) \ge s_{i}$ for $i \in \{1, 2\}$. \item To show the existence of two disjoint subgraphs of high minimum degree that partition $V(G)$ by using Step~1. \end{enumerate} In particular, in the proof of Theorems~\ref{Stiebitz} and \ref{Kaneko}, Step~2 is easily solved.
-In fact, if $G$ is a graph with $\delta(G) \ge s_{1} + s_{2} - 1$, and if $G$ contains a pair $(H_{1}, H_{2})$ of disjoint subgraphs with $\delta(H_{i}) \ge s_{i}$ for $i \in \{1, 2\}$, then we can easily transform the pair into the partition of $G$ keeping its minimum degree condition (see \cite[Proposition 4]{Stiebitz}).
+The proof consists of the following two steps: \begin{enumerate}[{\textup{{\bf Step \arabic{enumi}:}}}] \item To show the existence of two disjoint subgraphs of high minimum degree, i.e., we show the existence of two disjoint subgraphs $H_{1}$ and $H_{2}$ such that $\delta(H_{i}) \ge s_{i}$ for $i \in \{1, 2\}$. \item To show the existence of two disjoint subgraphs of high minimum degree that partition $V(G)$ by using Step~1. \end{enumerate} In particular, in the proof of Theorems~\ref{Stiebitz} and \ref{Kaneko}, Step~2 follows easily from Step~1.
+In fact, if $G$ is a graph with $\delta(G) \ge s_{1} + s_{2} - 1$, and $G$ contains a pair $(H_{1}, H_{2})$ of disjoint subgraphs with $\delta(H_{i}) \ge s_{i}$ for $i \in \{1, 2\}$, then we can easily transform the pair into a partition of $G$ keeping its minimum degree condition (see \cite[Proposition 4]{Stiebitz}).

 Considering the situation for the proof of Theorems~\ref{Stiebitz} and \ref{Kaneko}, one may approach Problems~\ref{partition problem sigma2} and~\ref{partition problem sigma2 tri-free} by following the same steps as above.
-However, for the case of $\sigma_{2}$-versions, Step~2 as well as Step~1 are not an easy problem because we allow vertices with low degree.
+However, for the case of $\sigma_{2}$-versions, neither Step~1 nor Step~2 is an easy problem because we allow vertices with low degree.
 In fact, in the proof of Step~2 for Theorem~\ref{Stiebitz} (\cite[Proposition~4]{Stiebitz}), the assumption that every vertex has high degree plays a crucial role.
 At the moment, we don't know whether we can extend disjoint subgraphs of high minimum ``degree sum'' to a partition or not.
 However, we can solve Step~1 for Problems~\ref{partition problem sigma2} and \ref{partition problem sigma2 tri-free}.
 The following are our main results.